-PA8211 Selected Topics
+PA8211 Topics in Public Administration

-This course focuses on selected topics in public policy and public administration.
+This course focuses on selected topics in public administration.
 The content may vary from year to year.
-Through an examination of one or more policy areas this course will focus on an analysis of the political, legal, social, economic, and administrative complexities of various public policies and their implementation.
+Through an examination of one or more policy areas this course will focus on analyzing the political, legal, social, economic complexities of public administration.
 1 Credit